Daniel Island Community Fund (DICF)

 Grant Applications will be accepted on April 1st and August 1st, 2019 for project funding from qualified non-profit organizations.
 Organizations may apply once annually with a maximum awards of up to $5,000. (*Additional funding for special projects may be considered on a case by case basis.)
 Awards will be announced at the end of May and end of September.

-2019 Grant Application (MUST use Internet Explorer) Please note, if awarded, images may be used, but are not limited to social media, print, communications. etc.
+We are no longer accepting 2019 Grant applications.
+Our next grant cycle will open in early 2020.
+Please note, if awarded, images may be used, but are not limited to social media, print, communications. etc.

 For more information about the Daniel Island Community Fund, please contact Danielle Hermann at Danielle.Hermann@dicommunity.org.